Quantcast

 FAQs

 All content within AthleteInMe.com® is copyrighted information.
 Content may not be copied, reproduced, repurposed, or republished in any form whatsoever without the expressed written permission of AthleteInMe, LLC.
-Authors and journalists wishing to quote statements appearing on AthleteInMe.com®, however, can do so as long as AthleteInMe.com® (and the author of the original article) is cited as the source of the statement (see “Terms of Use“ for more details).
+Authors, journalists, web developers, etc. wishing to quote statements appearing in articles or reviews on AthleteInMe.com® can do so as long as AthleteInMe.com® (and the author of the original statement) is cited as the source.
+Under no circumstance can an entire article or review be republished (see “Terms of Use“ for more details).

-What should I expect if I sign-up for your fitness counseling service?
+What should I expect if I sign-up for your Health Coaching Service?

-To us, it is not a matter of encouraging someone to “do 3 more reps”, or pushing someone to exercise that day when they don't feel like it.
+Our Health Coaching Service is ideal for someone who wishes to exercise at home, and, especially, for those clients who are out-of-shape and/or have medical concerns.
+After an initial telephone interview, together, we will design an exercise plan.
+You can interact with us via telephone and unlimited e-mail.
+However, from our perspective, it is not a matter of encouraging someone to “do 3 more reps”, or pushing someone to exercise when they don't feel like it.
 We can design an exercise plan for you, but, at that point, motivation has to originate from the client.
-Our role, as we see it, is to provide you with the best fitness information and guidance you can obtain anywhere.
-During your membership, you may contact us (via e-mail) as often as you like with questions about your training program, advice about equipment, exercise-health issues, etc. (Refer to the Fitness Counseling section for more details on this program.)
+Our role, as we see it, is to provide you with the best exercise information and guidance you can obtain anywhere.
+During your membership, you may contact us (via e-mail) as often as you like with questions about your training program, advice about equipment, exercise-health issues, etc. (Refer to the Health Coaching section for more details on this program.)

 What will happen when I sign-up for your e-newsletter?

 Our e-newsletter will be sent to the e-mail address you indicate when you sign-up.
-You do not have to submit a credit card number as there is no charge for this service.
-We will not turn your e-mail address over to any other party, nor will we try to market products or services to you other than our fitness counseling program.
+There is no charge for this service.
+We will not share your e-mail address with any other party.
 The e-newsletter will keep you informed of new topics and features that we add to AthleteInMe.com®.
+You can unsubscribe at any time.

 Why don't you have discussion groups on your web site?